 The traction control system has its own warning light and shares its internal self-diagnostics with the ABS system.
 If a fault occurs in any of the components that affect the operation of either system, one or both warning lights will come on and a diagnostic trouble code (DTC) will be set in the control module that corresponds to the fault(s).

 If the TCS or ABS warning lights are on, one or both systems are usually disabled and will remain offline until the fault is diagnosed and repaired.

 The procedure for reading and clearing TCS/ABS fault codes will vary depending on the vehicle model year and system.
-On older vehicles and some imports (Acura, for example), the TCS/ABS module has manual flash codes and no scan tool is needed.
+On older vehicles (pre-OBDII) and some older imports (Acura, for example), the TCS/ABS module has manual flash codes and no scan tool is needed.
 On most newer applications, though, a scan tool is needed.

 TCS/ABS diagnostics requires a scan tool with software that can talk to the TCS/ABS module or body control module (depending on how the vehicle is wired).
 The scan tool must also be CAN-compliant if the vehicle is a newer one with a Controller Area Network (CAN).

 On most applications, the TCS/ABS system will have a number of self-tests that can be run through the scan tool.
 This includes tests that operate the pump and tests for the TCS/ABS solenoids.
 Some of these tests may only be available with an OEM factory scan tool.

 If any of the hydraulic components in the ABS system or brake system are being replaced, a scan tool may also be needed to cycle the ABS solenoids so air can be bled out of the modulator and brake lines.